Skip to content

 Hydration on call: How Much Water Should We Really Be Drinking?

 It’s probably one of the most repeated pieces of health advice ever.
 Drink at least eight glasses of water a day.
 It’s reported that over half of us don’t.
 We forget.
 Additionally, we get busy, distracted and forget the need to get hydrated.
 Also, those two flat whites you had before work are pretty filling, right?
-But water is essential for the wellbeing of bodily function.
+But water is essential for the well-being of bodily function.
 And it’s used in all our cells.
 For skin, water means better hydration levels.
 And that is just the start.
 More reason to take a big sip right now?

 What’s in Water and Why We Need It